rails/rails/guides/source/active_record_callbacks.md

 [`around_destroy`]: https://api.rubyonrails.org/classes/ActiveRecord/Callbacks/ClassMethods.html#method-i-around_destroy
 [`before_destroy`]: https://api.rubyonrails.org/classes/ActiveRecord/Callbacks/ClassMethods.html#method-i-before_destroy

-WARNING. `after_save` runs both on create and update, but always _after_ the more specific callbacks `after_create` and `after_update`, no matter the order in which the macro calls were executed.

-WARNING.
-Avoid updating or saving attributes in callbacks.
-For example, don't call `update(attribute: "value")` within a callback.
-This can alter the state of the model and may result in unexpected side effects during commit.
-Instead, you can safely assign values directly (for example, `self.attribute = "value"`) in `before_create` / `before_update` or earlier callbacks.

 NOTE: `before_destroy` callbacks should be placed before `dependent: :destroy` associations (or use the `prepend: true` option), to ensure they execute before the records are deleted by `dependent: :destroy`.
+More on [ordering callbacks](#order-callbacks) later.

+WARNING. `after_commit` makes very different guarantees than `after_save`, `after_update`, and `after_destroy`.
+For example if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
+While anything that happens `after_commit` can guarantee the transaction has already completed and the data was persisted to the database.
+More on [transactional callbacks](#transaction-callbacks) below.

 ### `after_initialize` and `after_find`

-The [`after_initialize`][] callback will be called whenever an Active Record object is instantiated, either by directly using `new` or when a record is loaded from the database.
+Whenever an Active Record object is instantiated the [`after_initialize`][] callback will be called, either by directly using `new` or when a record is loaded from the database.
 It can be useful to avoid the need to directly override your Active Record `initialize` method.

-The [`after_find`][] callback will be called whenever Active Record loads a record from the database. `after_find` is called before `after_initialize` if both are defined.
+When loading a record from the database the [`after_find`][] callback will be called. `after_find` is called before `after_initialize` if both are defined.

-The `after_initialize` and `after_find` callbacks have no `before_*` counterparts, but they can be registered just like the other Active Record callbacks.
+NOTE: The `after_initialize` and `after_find` callbacks have no `before_*` counterparts.

+They can be registered just like the other Active Record callbacks.

 ```ruby
 class User < ApplicationRecord